tmkim/mle-basic/README.txt

         -> when creating exam, search by starting at 0 and increment until exam is full
         *** DONEDONE
         ++ add weight table when implementing users

+06/07
+    >> look into image hosting
+    -- upload images to github (img/***)
+    -- update database with raw image address
+    -- make temporary test-patch to prioritize questions with images ^ cleaned up
+    *** images available in exam and review!